Steve-Fenton/millrace/docs/quick-start/index.md

 # Quick start

 To use Millrace, follow these steps.
-It will set up your project and make it automatically run when you start you machine, so you can always open your Milrace instance in a browser and do your work.
+It will set up your project and make it automatically run when you start your machine, so you can always open your Millrace instance in a browser and do your work.

 ## 1. Create a repo

-Create an empty git repository to store you work.
+Create an empty git repository to store your work.

 ## 2. Add a package file